AdobeDocs/learning-manager.en/help/migrated/kb/troubleshooting-migration.md

 Ensure that the current Sprint is marked as complete, before marking the migration project completion.
 Click **Mark Sprint Complete** at the top of the page to complete a Sprint migration.

-# CSV issues {#csvissues}
+## CSV issues {#csvissues}

 ### module_version.csv file migration is failing and content is not migrated yet {#moduleversioncsvfilemigrationisfailingandcontentisnotmigratedyet}

 Ensure that the content is available in Content folder (Box account under the specified migration project, sprint path).
-Also, ensure that you have selected the option **Yes **for **Will you be migrating content for this Sprint? **question in the Sprint creating page.
+Also, ensure that you have selected the option **Yes** for **Will you be migrating content for this Sprint?** question in the Sprint creating page.

 If you forget to select **Yes**, and proceed further in this sprint, then you have to wait till you complete this sprint.
-Create another sprint and ensure to click **Yes. **
+Create another sprint and ensure to click **Yes**.

 ### enrollment.csv or user_course_grade.csv records fail with an error message 'Not a valid PrimeId' {#enrollmentcsvorusercoursegradecsvrecordsfailwithanerrormessagenotavalidprimeid}

 Ensure that the email id provided as part of userId, assignedByUserID fields belong to valid Learning Manager users.
 If not, please add the user, create a new Sprint with **Sync Users** option selected.
 In case  the user is not part of the organization, add the user as a deleted user in Prime by using Add users CSV specification.
 A sample CSV specification to add deleted users is provided below for your reference.
-[Users.csv](assets/users.zip) Refer to **CSV specifications and sample CSVs **section in [Migration manual](../integration-admin/feature-summary/migration-manual.md) to download complete set of CSV specifications and sample CSV files.
+[Users.csv](assets/users.zip) Refer to **CSV specifications and sample CSVs** section in [Migration manual](../integration-admin/feature-summary/migration-manual.md) to download complete set of CSV specifications and sample CSV files.

 ### Courses appear blank or incorrect modules play for a migrated course {#coursesappearblankorincorrectmodulesplayforamigratedcourse}